eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 **ARDUINO-YM2149.ino, BANK-A.ino, BANK-B.ino** - for the hardware:

 1. Clone this repository.
+2. Flip switch (PGM/MIDI) to PGM for programming mode.
-2. Connect the USB-C cable to your computer and use the Arduino IDE set to Arduino Uno to program the chip with the .ino file.
+3. Connect the USB-C cable to your computer and use the Arduino IDE set to Arduino Uno to program the chip with the .ino file.
+4. Flip switch (PGM/MIDI) to MIDI.

 **ym2149-wave.py** - creating your own samples: